42 Inventions From Apollo Program

 Marathon runners often wear silvery space blankets, and emergency patients also use these thermal blankets.

-The lightweight reflective coat was created by NASA when it wanted a material that would insulate the Apollo astronauts and their spacecraft while taking up little space.
+NASA created the lightweight reflective coat because it wanted a material that would insulate the Apollo astronauts and their spacecraft while taking up little space.

 2. The Dustbuster

-The Dustbuster was made possible thanks to Black & Decker’s work with NASA on producing a lightweight and power-efficient tool for the Apollo Lunar Surface Drill.
+Black & Decker’s collaboration with NASA to produce a lightweight and power-efficient tool for the Apollo Lunar Surface Drill made the Dustbuster possible.

 The same motor device used on the 1969 lunar landing was then used to build the Dustbuster.